Blue Lake, Northfleet

 As this is a strictly members only water, prospective members may only view the water by pre-arrangement, if accompanied by a Bailiff or Committee Member.

-Take the Northfleet exit of the A2 onto Springhead road, 2nd exit off the first roundabout ( Springhead road ) first exit on the next roundabout on to Thamesway.
+Take the Northfleet exit from the A2 onto Springhead Road, then 2nd exit off the first roundabout (Springhead Road) first exit on the next roundabout on to Thames Way.
 The Blue Lake is on the right hand side, the entrance being just before the traffic lights.
 Ebbsfleet Station is on the left hand side.